AlphaCharlie 3 months ago

 (context: I've never had to write 1000-line yaml files for kubernetes)

-RadiozRadioz a day ago
+RadiozRadioz 3 months ago

 Yawn.
 I'll keep using XML.
 While many waste their youth pointlessly reinventing XSDs in YAML/JSON/TOML/JSON5/HJSON, I'll still be here.
 Living.
 Content.